harrywuhust2022/Gaucho-Event-System/README.md

 1. Login, logout and register

-2. User can create posts, view friends and all events published.
+2. User can create posts, search other users and view all events published.

 3. User can create comments on a specific event